Vanlife dating… the reality.

 “I’m gonna leave now,” I declared.

-I parked near his place in Nob Hill but I got cold feet.
+Parking near his place in Nob Hill, I got cold feet.
+It had been a LONG while.
 I hadn’t been dating at all and was still traumatized by my terrible vanlife breakup a few months back.
-I texted him again: can you send me a video of yourself saying hi?
+Texting him again… Can you send me a video of yourself saying hi?
 I had already looked at his social media and Linkedin and work website and could tell that he wasn’t a serial killer.
 He sent me a nice awkward video ,”Hi Lisa!” and so I went to his place.

 He was incredibly sweet, offering me the shower immediately, “Take your time, relax, no pressure to hang out afterwards if you’re not feeling up to it, just make yourself comfortable and enjoy.”
 Sam had learned about this lifestyle from the van life New Yorker article and he was fascinated to learn more (like pretty much every guy I had met on the road at the point).
 His calming energy was palpable.